ba-st/Launchpad/docs/HowTo.md

 There are 2 flags which are defined on the superclass and always present:

 - `--suspend-ui` suspends the UI process to improve performance on headless applications.
 (Teapot servers are a common use case)
-- `--debug-mode` supresses exit on error and enables debugging, useful when you are trying to debug the handler.
+- `--debug-mode` suppresses exit on error and enables debugging, useful when you are trying to debug the handler.
-  - With the example handler it would be: `./pharo-ui example --addend=2 --raise-error`
+  - With the example handler, it would be: `./pharo-ui example --addend=2 --raise-error`

 By default both are disabled.